Arjun2004-46/royal-mini-project/README.md

 This project implements an AI-powered CCTV system that can detect falls and fire incidents in real-time using computer vision and machine learning techniques.

+For detailed technical documentation and architecture overview, please see [documentation.md](documentation.md).

 ## Features

 - Real-time fall detection using advanced pose estimation and biomechanical analysis